No. 17 Creighton tops UConn 59-56 to reach Big East finals

 The Huskies also went the last 4:30 of the game without point guard R.J.
 Cole, who hit his face on the floor after going down awkwardly on a drive to the basket.

-Creighton: Zegarowski struggled to find his groove most of the game against UConn’s tough perimeter defense.
-He finished 6 for 14 from the floor, but Christian Bishop helped pick up the slack with 11 points.
+Creighton: Zegarowski struggled to find his groove most of the game against Cole and UConn’s tough perimeter defense.
+Zegarowski finished 6 for 14 from the field, but Christian Bishop helped pick up the slack with 11 points.

 UP NEXT